vk-cs/docs-public/docs/en/ml/mlplatform/deploymlflow/manage/manage-mlflow-client/manage-mlflow-client.md

 ### Creating a deployment

-`deployment` in VK Cloud MLflow Deploy terminology is a running Docker container with a model on the deployment server.
+`deployment` in VK Cloud MLflow Deploy terminology is a Docker container with a model running on the deployment server.

 ```python
 deployment_name="test_deployment"
 client.create_deployment(server_name=deploy_server_name, deployment_name=deployment_name, model_uri=model_source_uri, port_out = None)
 ```

-`port_out` can be omitted, the first free one in the range from `62000` to `65000` will be selected.
-Running the model usually takes less than a minute.
+`port_out` can be omitted, the first free port in the range from `62000` to `65000` will be selected.
+Launching the model usually takes less than a minute.

-### Getting the list of running models and deployment status
+### Getting the list of running models and the deployment status

 1. Display a list of running models on the deployment server: